psychemedia/winter-tales/src/dancers_of_colbeck.md

 "Why are stuck here?
 Why can't we let go?"

 And who in their right mind wouldn't want to go and see such a spectacle?
 The Emperor himself came from Rome to see them, and when he saw them, he cried in sympathy at their misfortune.
-So he summoned some carpenteers to make a shelter to protect them from the rain.
+So he summoned some carpenters to make a shelter to protect them from the rain.
 But it was a pointless task, because whatever they managed to build during one day was razed to the ground by the next.
 Once, twice, three times they tried, but all their efforts came to nothing.
 It seemed like no covering could protect the dancers unless Christ, in his might, would grant them mercy.

 At the end of the year, on the next Christmas night, at the exact same time that the priest had proclaimed against them the year before, at the exact same hour a year later from when he'd first cursed them, the dancers managed to let go of each others' hands.
 Immediately, in the twinkling of an eye, they ran into the Church and fell to the floor as if they'd fainted.
 For three days they lay there, each of them, not moving a muscle.
-But then, after three days, tt was as if God raised them up again, and they sat up, and each of them spoke to the parish priest, to Sir Robert:
+But then, after three days, it was as if God raised them up again, and they sat up, and each of them spoke to the parish priest, to Sir Robert:

 "You were the one who caused the affliction we suffered over the past year.
 You caused our troubles that everyone came to gawp at.
 But your own earthly troubles will soon come to an end, because you'll return to your eternal home soon enough."